robertlarkins/math-and-code-tricks/Math/ClosedFormEquationDerivation.md

 ## Derivation

-If we wanted to derive the closed-form equation for say a summation, such as `1+2+3+...+n`, the first step would be to search on google and see if it has already been solved.
+If we wanted to derive the closed-form equation for say a summation, such as `1+2+3+...+n`, the first step would be to search on google or [oeis.org](https://oeis.org) and see if it has already been solved.

 If a solution doesn't already exist online then the next step is to determine what type the equation might be
 - linear - `y=mx+b` where `m` & `b` are some constant numbers and `y` is a variable which changes with the `x` variable.
 When graphed they will produce a single line